danieltamming/danieltamming.github.io/index.md

 - [Medium](https://medium.com/@danieltamming)

 # Research
-## Artificial Data for Natural Language Processing Tasks
+## Artificial Data Generation for Natural Language Processing Tasks
 #### University of Waterloo Master's Thesis (In Progress)
 What follows is a purposefully vague description of my ongoing research.